pendakwahteknologi/esp8266_ping_display/README.md

 To use the code
 ---------------
-- Enter your Wifi SSID and password at the marked location in the file.
+- Enter your Wi-Fi SSID and Wi-Fi password at the marked location in the file.
 - Change the domain/server that you wish to ping.

 Know Issues